 Casandra Hernández Faham is Executive Director of CALA Alliance (Celebración Artística de las Américas), an arts nonprofit that connects Phoenix and Arizona to the Americas through arts and culture.
 Casandra is a recipient of the 2014 40 Hispanic Leaders Under 40 Award, and a fellow of the National Association of Latino Arts and Cultures’ Leadership Institute.

 Josselin Salazar is a creative professional with a passion for art, fashion, and culture as a whole.
-Salazar has worked for Scottsdale Arts and is currently the Web and Social Media Coordinator at Phoenix Art Museum.
-She received a BA in psychology from Arizona State University.
+Salazar received a BA in psychology from Arizona State University and has worked for Scottsdale Arts, OYE!
+Business Intelligence, and as a freelancer.
+She is currently the Web and Social Media Coordinator at Phoenix Art Museum.
+You can follow her at @sonorangothic on Instagram and Twitter.

 This event is free and open to the public and part of #FreeAfterThree Wednesdays programming, when general admission is free from 3 until 9 pm each Wednesday.